grsharman/detritalPy/README.md

 detritalPy is a Python module for visualizing and analyzing detrital geo-thermochronologic data.
 Designed to be implemented via a Jupyter Notebook, detritalPy aims to provide an efficient means of processing and analyzing large detrital mineral isotopic and geochemical datasets.
 For more information, please refer to [Sharman et al., 2018](https://doi.org/10.1002/dep2.45).

+## Manual

+A manual for detritalPy can be found [here](https://github.com/grsharman/detritalPy/blob/master/detritalPy_Manual_v1.3.17.pdf).

 ## Installation

 <code>pip install detritalpy</code>